Common Candy Dishwasher Error Codes

 E:12 or E12: BLDC Washing Motor Error (New Motor Technology)

-This error is specific to newer Candy dishwashers equipped with BLDC (Brushless DC) washing motor technology.
+This error is specific to newer Candy dishwashers equipped with BLDC (brushless DC) washing motor technology.

 Possible Causes: